Donald Dewar: Early life and education

-Early political career

-Member of Parliament
+Member of Parliament (1966–1970)

 Dewar was a member of the Labour Party, and soon turned his sights towards being elected to parliament.
 In 1962, he was selected as the Labour candidate for the Aberdeen South constituency.
 In the 1964 general election, he failed to win the seat, but won it at the 1966 general election at the age of 28 defeating Priscilla Tweedsmuir by 1,799 votes.

 In his maiden speech to the House of Commons on 4 May 1966, Dewar spoke against a proposed increase on potato tax.
-His speech became his first political success: as the tax was repealed the following year in 1967.
-Also that year, Dewar was made a Parliamentary Private Secretary to the President of the Board of Trade, Anthony Crosland.
+His speech became his first political success: as the tax was repealed the following year.
+Dewar was made a member of the public accounts committee and in October 1967, he was appointed a Parliamentary Private Secretary to the President of the Board of Trade, Anthony Crosland.

 Dewar remained in that position at the Department of Education until 1969, in which year he opposed a visit to Aberdeen by the Springbok rugby team and staged a silent vigil near the team's ground.
 In April 1968, he was proposed for a Minister of State position by Roy Jenkins, but was not appointed.
 Dewar lost his constituency seat to the Conservative candidate Iain Sproat at the 1970 general election by over 1,000 votes.